mbukovich/LeaseWizard/Project Planning and Design/Brainstorming.md

 Desired Features:
 Basic approximator that gives an approximate lease payment with a minimum of information needed.
 This should be formatted like a wizard that asks questions

+-*This feature is not likely to work with info manufacturers publish* Being able to calculate a residual percentage from national advertisements
+-Perhaps a more realistic feature than the above will be a wizard that asks for information from a quote from a salesman so that the user can "check his/her work".
-Being able to calculate a residual percentage from national advertisements -Have a full featured calculator that allows user full control over all variables -Have a specific Calculator for each State Laws
+-Have a full featured calculator that allows user full control over all variables -Have a specific Calculator for each State Laws
 -Allow user to save a local database with vehicle information that calculator can pull from